A standard home insurance policy covers roof replacement if the damage is caused by a covered peril such as strong winds, hail or fire.

-- How does the age of the roof affect insurance?
+- Does the age of the roof affect insurance rates?

-- How to get your insurance company to pay for a roof replacement
+- How to get insurance to pay for roof replacement

 - Are there insurance coverage limitations on my roof?